 Meeting the needs of an elder diagnosed with dementia can be challenging for people working with the elder and frustrating for the elder who cannot easily express their needs.
 Without the communication skills they once possessed, these individuals can become easily frustrated and display behaviors that caregivers may not understand or have the skills to address.
-In this workshop, participants will learn about potential triggers for these behaviors; assessment techniques Jennifer Edwards-Hawkins, Disabled Persons Protection Commission for determining the trigger that can occur in different situations; and effective communication, behavioral and environmental strategies Susan Moriarty, Mass Advocates Standing Strong for effectively addressing the triggers.
+In this workshop, participants will learn Room: Juneau - 5th Floor for determining the trigger that can occur in different situations; and effective communication, behavioral and environmental strategies Susan Moriarty, Mass Advocates Standing Strong for effectively addressing the triggers.